DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 #### Supporting detail and evidence

-School users often did not realise that the service required them to enter each placement individually.
-Some users felt it would be better to enter their placement capacity as part of one set of screens rather than repeating the ‘Add placement’ journey for each placement.
+Participants often did not realise that the service required them to enter each placement individually.
+Some participants felt it would be better to enter their placement capacity as part of one set of screens rather than repeating the ‘Add placement’ journey for each placement.

-The ‘Select all that apply’ instruction on the ‘Subject’ screen for secondary school placements confused some users.
-They interpreted it as saying they should select all subjects relevant to the school rather than only those applicable to the individual placement being added.
+Some participants confused the ‘Select all that apply’ instruction on the ‘Subject’ screen for secondary school placements.
+They interpreted it as saying they should select all subjects relevant to the school rather than only those applicable to the individual placement.
 In most cases, there will only be one subject for a single placement, but there are exceptions, such as for French and Spanish placements.

 [![Secondary subjects](/manage-school-placements/adding-placements/add-placement--subject-secondary.png 'Secondary subjects')](/manage-school-placements/adding-placements/add-placement--subject-secondary.png)